 In addition to outstanding opportunities in the field, students may choose to accrue clinical experiences right on campus.

-Students typically receive a minimum of 1900 hours of clinical training prior to internship.
-Students are encouraged to pursue a full-time internship in their fourth year.
+Students typically receive a minimum of 2400 hours of clinical training prior to internship.
+Students must apply for a full-time APA internship in their fourth year.
 The internship is a culminating experience that integrates the student’s academic and clinical experiences and prepares them for their professional role as a psychologist.
-As an alternative, students can pursue a half-time internship in the fourth and fifth years.
+As an alternative, students can pursue a half-time internship in both the fourth and fifth years.
 The Family/child and Couple Emphasis area (FACE) on the Los Angeles campus also offers a half time internship experience through the Ronald McDonald House.

 Allison Peters, PsyD

 Jessie Sandoval, PsyD

 Office of Professional Training Internship Training Director